-Encashment basically means taking all of your Personal Retirement Account (PRA) as a cash lump sum.
+Total encashment means taking all of your pension pot as a cash lump sum.

-How much you get will depend entirely on what’s in your PRA at the time.
+How much you get will depend entirely on the value of your pot at the time you want to take it.

-With the RPS there is really only one.
-You simply take your entire PRA as a lump sum, all in one go.
-We call this total encashment.
+In the Railways Pension Scheme (RPS), there is only one option – you simply take your entire pot as a lump sum, all in one go.
+This is known as total encashment.

-25% is tax free and the rest may be taxed.
-The exact amount you’ll pay in tax will depend on the amount you are taking (this is subject to income tax) and the amount of any other taxable income you have already received in the tax year.
+25% (but no more than £268,275) of your pension pot can be paid to you tax free.
+The rest of your pot would be taxed at normal income tax rates.
+The exact amount you’ll pay in tax will depend on the amount you are taking and the amount of any other taxable income you have already received in the tax year.

-You may wish to speak to an Independent Financial Advisor before making any final decisions.
+You may wish to speak to an Independent Financial Adviser (IFA) before making any final decisions.

-You are still free to choose your own Independent Financial Adviser (IFA).
-You can find an IFA in your area at unbiased.co.uk.
+You are still free to choose your own IFA.
+You can find an IFA in your area on the Unbiased website.

-A range of planning tools are also available in your myRPS account to help you consider your options.
+A range of planning tools is also available in your myRPS account to help you consider your options.
 For DC members this includes:

-You can typically choose to take your benefits as cash from age 55.
-However, some members may have a Protected Pension age, which allows them to take all of their benefits as cash from age 50.
-This does not apply for either drawdown or an annuity, which cannot be taken before age 55.
+You can typically choose to take your pension pot as a cash lump sum from age 55.
+However, some members within the Railways Pension Scheme may have a Protected Pension Age.
+This allows them to take all of their pension pot as a cash lump sum from age 50.
+This does not apply to either drawdown or an annuity, which cannot be taken before age 55.

-If you choose total encashment you will need to let the Scheme administrator, Railpen, know that this is your preferred option.
-You can read more about the process here
+If you choose total encashment, you will need to let the Scheme administrator, Railpen, know that this is your preferred option.

-If you’d prefer to only take part of your PRA as cash, you would need to transfer to a new provider.
+If you’d prefer to only take part of your pot as cash, you would need to transfer your pot to a new provider.

 Yes – if total encashment isn’t right for you, then you can consider: